justsomerandomkname/TheWeirdVirus/README.md

   # Credit

- MAke sure to give a big thanks yo kgsensei, and semajcju for helping me with TheWeirdVirus
+ Make sure to give a big thanks to kgsensei, and semajcju for helping me with TheWeirdVirus